Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Reviewed on: 2023.03.10
+Reviewed on: 2023.03.10 (revised 2024.01.21)

 The highlight of the film is Neil Patrick Harris's The Analyst.
 He is infinitely more relatable—and in many ways menacing—than The Architect was in The Matrix Reloaded.
 Nevertheless, the best parts of the film are its first two-thirds where it successfully recaptures the enticing mystery and wonder of the The Matrix.
-The last third becomes predictable, and far less imaginative.
+The last third of the film is very predictable, and far less imaginative.
 In a way, that third also successfully recaptures the energy of The Matrix Revolutions; which is either a good or bad thing, depending on how you perceive that film.
-In multiple ways, this film is the real sequel to the original The Matrix that we have long been waiting for.
+In many ways, this film is the real sequel to the original The Matrix that we have long been waiting for, but parts of it are just as disappointing as that film's direct sequels were 20-something years ago.
+It's worth it if you're a fan of the series, but otherwise doesn't quite have enough je ne sais quoi as a curio.

 ▲ Top ▶ Movie Reviews Index